Qi: Philosophical roots

-Qi is linked to East Asian thought on magic, and certain body parts were important to magic traditions such as some Taoist sects.
+Qi is linked to East Asian thought on magic, and certain body parts were important to magic traditions such as some Daoist sects.

 Role in traditional Chinese medicine

 The Huangdi Neijing ("The Yellow Emperor's Classic of Medicine", circa 2nd century BCE) is historically credited with first establishing the pathways, called meridians, through which qi allegedly circulates in the human body.